BULL RUN, VA

 division and the cavalry of Buford and Bayard.
 Knowing that

-Longstreet would be coming through Thoroughfare, I sent early
+Longstreet would be coming through Thoroughfare, I sent

 in the morning Col. Wyndham's 1st New Jersey regiment of